Thelonious Monk Plays Duke Ellington: Legacy

 Jazz pianist Marcus Roberts called the album "a masterpiece in jazz" and cited it as a template for his 1990 album Alone with Three Giants.
 "When you think of great artists paying homage to great artists, that one recording let me know what I had to do."

 Reception

 Sean Murphy of PopMatters called it "an outstanding album" when it was reissued in 2007.
 He called it an "overlooked gem in the Monk discography, sandwiched as it is between his earlier 'genius of modern music' stage and the mid '50s through mid '60s, when he made his most enduring work."
-Allmusic's Lindsay Planer gave the album four out of five stars and felt that Ellington's characteristic "delicacy and inherently intricate melodies" are ideal for "Monk's angular and progressive interpretations."
+AllMusic's Lindsay Planer felt that Ellington's characteristic "delicacy and inherently intricate melodies" are ideal for "Monk's angular and progressive interpretations."
 He recommended it to "all dimension of jazz enthusiast", even though "Monk and Ellington aficionados may rate it slightly higher".

 By contrast, David Rickert of All About Jazz found the album "fairly tame" and lagging with "an ambling pace".
 Although he viewed it as "a worthy addition to any serious Monk collection", Rickert wrote that it lacked Monk's more "abrasive" sound and "obscures what makes Monk so captivating in the first place".